-10. Share knowledge
+Share knowledge

 Don't keep your learnings to yourself.
-Remember the very first point made in this guide, and impart what you've found out through your sustainability initiative and the use of technology with others in the industry too - whether that's a specific tool, a particularly good practice, or an outcome of data analysis.
+Remember the very first point made in this guide - impart what you've found out through the use of technology with others in the industry too - whether that's a specific tool, a particularly good practice, or an outcome of data analysis.

-Additionally, share knowledge with your customers and those in the supply chain.
-Not only can divulging your steps to sustainability make your business a more attractive prospect to these groups, but it may ultimately lead to other businesses being able to reach their own netzero goals as a result.
+Additionally, share knowledge with those in the supply chain and customers.
+This will ultimately lead to other businesses being able to reach their own net-zero goals, and economic prosperity for the UK as a result.